peachpiecompiler/peachpie-docs/docs/scenarios/beginner/full-net-framework.md

 ### Build an executable

-In order to build an executable application for .NET Framework (not .NET Core), target `net461` or higher and specify the output type `exe` in [the project file](/php/msbuild):
+In order to build an executable application for the .NET Framework (not .NET Core), target `net461` or higher and specify the output type `exe` in [the project file](/php/msbuild):

 ```xml
 <OutputType>exe</OutputType>
 <TargetFramework>net461</TargetFramework>
 ```

-Optionally specify [the startup object](/php/msbuild#startupobject) which should be called upon starting the application.
+Optionally, specify [the startup object](/php/msbuild#startupobject), which should be called upon starting the application.

 ## ASP.NET application

-Assuming the project with PHP files is compiled as a library, targeting either `netstandard2.0` or `net461`.
+Assuming the project with PHP files is compiled as a library, you can be targeting either `netstandard2.0` or `net461`.

 ```xml
 <TargetFramework>netstandard2.0</TargetFramework>
 <AssemblyName>MyWebsite</AssemblyName><!-- an optional name -->
 ```

-Handle the requests to `*.php` pages on your ASP.NET (Integrated Pipeline) server (specifically IIS 7, IIS Express or Apache with mod_mono) in two ways.
-Either by modifying `web.config` and passing requests directly to `MyWebsite.dll`, or by handling the requests programically in your C# code.
+You can handle the requests to `*.php` pages on your ASP.NET (Integrated Pipeline) server (specifically IIS 7, IIS Express or Apache with mod_mono) in two ways; either by modifying `web.config` and passing requests directly to `MyWebsite.dll`, or by handling the requests programatically in your C# code.

-### Option 1.
-Web.Config
+### Option 1: Web.Config

 Alter the web application's `web.config` file with the following configuration: